Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Load more objects
   - [x] Introduce VMA, VK-Guide has a tutorial for this.
 Else the buffer management is too complex
     - [x] uploadIndices and uploadVertices can be generalized and simplified.
-    - [ ] Descriptors needs to be dynamically allocated, as they currently fill the pool.
+    - [ ] Descriptors need to be dynamically allocated, as they currently fill the pool.
       - <https://vkguide.dev/docs/extra-chapter/abstracting_descriptors/>
-      - Potentially just make a dynamically allocator which creates a pool for each type?
+      - Potentially just make a dynamic allocator which creates a pool for each type?
-        - Then when a descriptor set for textures is asked for, more can just be allocated.
+        - Then, when a descriptor set for textures is asked for, more can just be allocated.
 This would avoid any memory problems.
     - [x] TextureImage VMA.
     - [ ] UniformBuffer still uses manual buffer creation.
 They should be moved over.
     - [x] It's possible to load an array of textures, this should make it easier to load different textures